Dønna Municipality: Geography

-Dønna is located in Outer Helgeland which also consists of the municipalities of Leirfjord, Alstahaug, and Herøy.
+Dønna is located in the outer, coastal part of Helgeland which also consists of Leirfjord Municipality, Alstahaug Municipality, and Herøy Municipality.
 The municipality is made up of a large archipelago consisting of islands, islets, and reefs.
 The three largest islands in the municipality are Dønna, Løkta, and Vandve.
 The Åsværet islands (and the Åsvær Lighthouse) lie in the western part of the municipality.
 The island municipality is situated at the mouth of the Ranfjorden.
+The highest point in the municipality is the 855.1 m tall mountain Dønnmannen on the island of Dønna.